 - Academic Press

 - Paperback ISBN:

 Dr. Pearson is an Associate Clinical Professor of Neurology, Neurosurgery and Psychiatry, as well as a Board Certified Clinical Neuropsychologist at The University of Kansas Hospital.
 His clinical and research interests have focused primarily on the presurgical evaluation of patient's with epilepsy and brain tumors, cognitive outcomes following functional neurosurgery, the use of functional magnetic resonance imaging and diffusion tensor tractography in presurgical planning, and the identification of risk factors related to cognitive decline following neurosurgical interventions.

-Dr. Ecklund-Johnson is a Clinical Neuropsychologist in the neuropsychology department at the University of Kansas Hospital and an Associate Clinical Professor in the KUMC departments of Neurology and Psychiatry.
+Dr. Ecklund-Johnson is a clinical neuropsychologist in the neuropsychology department at the University of Kansas Hospital and Associate Clinical Professor in the KUMC departments of Neurology and Psychiatry.
 He is board certified in clinical neuropsychology through the American Board of Professional Psychology and his clinical and research work has focused on cognitive assessment of surgical and non-surgical patients with known or suspected neurological problems including Parkinson's disease, other movement disorders, brain tumors, memory disorders, and traumatic brain injury, among other conditions.

 Associate Clinical Professor, Department of Neurology, University of Kansas Health System, Kansas City, KS, United States

 Dr. Gale is an Associate Professor at Brigham Young University.
 His research interests are largely centered in the field of neuropsychology, which is the study of brain-behavior relationships.
 He utilizes both clinical and research techniques to investigate outcomes following traumatic brain injury and epilepsy.

 Associate Professor, Department of Psychology and Neuroscience Center, Brigham Young University, Provo, Utah, USA